MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/what-is-microsoft-management-console.md

 This article provides information about the Microsoft Management Console (MMC).

-_Original product version:_ &nbsp; Windows 10 – all editions, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 10 – all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 962457

 ## More information